-free This OMG Specification should be freely available for unrestricted use.
+free DOL is freely available for unrestricted use.

-generally applicable It should neither be restricted to OMSs in a specific domain, nor to foundational OMSs, nor to OMSs represented in a specific OMS language, nor to OMSs stored in any specific repositories.
+generally applicable DOL is neither be restricted to OMSs in a specific domain, nor to foundational OMSs, nor to OMSs represented in a specific OMS language, nor to OMSs stored in any specific repositories.

-open It should support mapping, integrating, and annotating OMSs across arbitrary internet locations.
-It should make use of existing open standards wherever suitable.
-The criteria for extending DOL (see next item) should be transparent and explicit.
+$^{^{34}\}mathrm{N}\,\mathrm{ote}$: TODO Christoph: reformulate.
+DOL enables the use of annotations open DOL supports mapping, integrating, and annotating OMSs across arbitrary internet locations.
+It makes use of existing open standards wherever suitable.
+The criteria for extending DOL (see next item) are transparent and explicit.